spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 ## Mentions

-Defenately first one would be HTB team who even refunded me money for accident purchase of another voucher.
+Definitely first one would be HTB team who even refunded me money for accident purchase of another voucher.
 You are really great and content over HTB Academy is no match for any other platforms out there right now.
 It's the BEST!

-Also huge thanks to my mate **Hypercure (HC)**, who helped me a lot and motivated me to learn more and **Sunny Singh**, who shared me his experince in this field.
+Also huge thanks to my mate **Hypercure (HC)**, who helped me a lot and motivated me to learn more and **Sunny Singh**, who shared me his experience in this field.
 **zzzz** and **timmytrill**, our dank discussions 🚀 is flying high!

 {{<dots>}}